 By generating 3 years of acceptable Real-Time stability data.

-By taking samples which have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.
+By taking samples that have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.

 FDA requires that the labeling of all drug products distributed within the USA include an expiry date.
 Expiry dating must be based upon stability testing which has been conducted in full compliance with cGMP requirements, and it must meet FDA/ICH Guidelines.
 The owner of a drug product must ensure that stability testing has been conducted under every condition that the product may be exposed to during manufacturing, storage and shipping.

-FDA allows new OTC drug products to be launched with an expiry date which is based upon accelerated stability testing HOWEVER that testing must be confirmed through the conducting of Real Time stability studies.
+FDA allows new OTC drug products to be launched with an expiry date which is based upon accelerated stability testing HOWEVER that testing must be confirmed through the conducting of Real-Time stability studies.
 Once the shelf life of a drug product has been established in all package configurations in which it is distributed, FDA still requires that a new batch of that product be placed on RT stability each year that the product continues to be manufactured.

 Any significant changes made to a product’s formulation, packaging or processing must be supported by stability data, to confirm that the change has not impacted stability in a negative manner.